nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your computer.
 If not, you can download Java `17` [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).

-2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-F15-3/tp/releases).
+2. Download the latest `PROperty.jar` file from [here](https://github.com/AY2425S1-CS2103T-F15-3/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your PROperty.

-4. Double-click on the `.jar` file to run it
+4. Double-click on the `PROperty.jar` file to run it
    - **For advanced users:** Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar PROperty.jar` command to run the application.<br>

 - A GUI similar to the image below should appear in a few seconds.
 Note how the app contains some sample data.<br>

 ![Ui](images/user-guide-images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type "commands" in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all clients in your address book.